spackmat/threema-msgapi-sdk-php/README.md

 This is an unofficial wrapper for the Threema Gateway API.

-You have three other alternatives
+You have four other alternatives

 * Use the official Threema github repo https://github.com/threema-ch/threema-msgapi-sdk-php.
 No longer maintained (Oct 2015)
 * Download the .zip file version from https://gateway.threema.ch/.
 Currently v1.1.7 Oct 2016.
 Missing the Bulk Lookup api.
 * Use an unofficial version which stays close to the official version, occasionally has patches accepted by Threema https://github.com/rugk/threema-msgapi-sdk-php.
 It has an [`official`](https://github.com/rugk/threema-msgapi-sdk-php/tree/official) branch which mirrors the official version.
 Rugk has done a ton of great work to move the package forward into the modern ecosystem while maintaining as much backwards compatibility as possible.
+* Use https://github.com/chillerlan/php-threema which is a separate implementation (Jun 2017) and missing some functionality.
+The API is cleaner / more logical in some places

 Why build another one?

 * PHP7.2 has libsodium compiled in.
 If we target 7.2 as the minimum version, a whole lot of complicated code from the official version is no longer needed.
 We can delete the older PECL sodium drivers and the driver selection code.
 The Salt git submodule is no longer needed.
 * Composer means that we can delete the phar command line runner, delete the two autoloaders that `require` a lot of files and do static initialisation for every page load (even if Threema is not being used)
-* Fix some of the problems caused by the above, plus some broken type hints (for phpStorm), and split the (small number of) unit tests out to a separate `/test` directory so they do not clutter an authoritative classmap
+* Fix some of the problems caused by the above, plus some broken type hints (for phpStorm), and split the (small number of) unit tests out to a separate `/tests` directory so they do not clutter an authoritative classmap
 * Add the missing bulk lookup function (not implemented in PHP, hard to add by subclassing one of the alternatives because some important methods on the Connection class are private)
 * In general, try to adhere to modern php package standards so that it is more comfortable to use this in other projects.
+* Fix some of the architectural issues so it is easier to test and allows for dependency injection.
-For example, make a [botman](https://github.com/botman/botman) integration possible
+* Working towards a [botman](https://github.com/botman/botman) integration / plugin

 Versioning